custom-components/ble_monitor/faq.md

 - Put your device in pairing mode, click + and pair the remote to the MiHome app.
 - After setting up, a file `pairings.txt` will be created in `/devicestorage/vevs/logs/misc/pairings.txt`.
 Open this file.
 The encryption key you need is called `Bindkey`.
 Also make a note of the corresponding Mac.
 If the `pairings.txt` file isn't created, try an older version of MiHome mod.
 - You can also read the key after the pairing with [Xiaomi cloud token extractor](https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor).
 Use region `i2` if you have selected India before.

-**7. Read beaconkey directly with Bluetooth controller**

-Some people are currently looking into the possibility to get the [beacon key directly](https://github.com/archaron/docs/blob/master/BLE/ylkg08y.md).
-If you have more information or a script to do this, please create an issue and share the information.

 ## OTHER ISSUES